-The following tips may be helpful to the field supervisor in assigning work:
+The following tips may be helpful to the supervisor in assigning work:

 - (1) Make daily work assignments.
 Be sure each interviewer has enough work to do for the day, taking into account the duration of an interview and the working conditions in the area.
-The fieldwork director will advise you about how many interviews to assign per day. - (2) It will be necessary to assign more interviews than an interviewer can actually do in one day because some households and/or women may not be available to interview at the time of the interviewer's visit.
+The Zonal Coordinator will advise you about how many interviews to assign per day.
+Bear in mind that the goal is to complete a cluster over a day to a day and a half and there will be 24 households in each cluster. - (2) It will be necessary to assign more interviews than an interviewer can actually do in one day because some households and/or women may not be available to interview at the time of the interviewer's visit.
 Sometimes there may be as many as three or four of these cases a day for a particular interviewer.
 In general, assign fewer households at the beginning of fieldwork to allow time for discussion of problems and for close supervision. - (3) Distribute work fairly among the interviewers.
 Work should be assigned taking into account the capabilities and strengths of each interviewer, but never consistently assigning more difficult workloads to certain interviewers.
-If an interviewer is unlucky and consistently draws difficult assignments, the field supervisor can purposely provide her some easier assignments. - (4) Ensure that each interviewer has all the required information and materials for completing the work assignment. - (5) Maintain complete records each day using the control sheets.
+If an interviewer is unlucky and consistently draws difficult assignments, the supervisor can purposely provide her some easier assignments. - (4) Ensure that each interviewer has all the required information and materials for completing the work assignment. - (5) Maintain complete records each day using the control sheets.
 All assignments and work completed by each interviewer and for each work area should be carefully monitored for completeness and accuracy. - (6) Make sure that all selected households and eligible women and children for that cluster have been interviewed before leaving an area.
-See below for details on how to handle pending interviews.

-(7) Finally, it is the responsibility of the field supervisor to make sure that the interviewers fully understand the instructions given to them and that they adhere to the work schedule.
+See below for details on how to handle pending interviews. - (7) Finally, it is the responsibility of the supervisor to make sure that the interviewers fully understand the instructions given to them and that they adhere to the work schedule.
 The work schedule is prepared in advance by the central office and adherence to it is crucial to avoid overruns in the total amount of time and money allocated for the fieldwork.
-Field supervisors should also monitor the work of each interviewer to assess whether she is performing according to the standards set by the central office.
+Supervisors should also monitor the work of each interviewer to assess whether she is performing according to the standards set by the central office.